Cardiology

 The Cardiovascular Disease Fellowship Training Program at Tufts Medical Center provides trainees with the necessary skills to become exceptional specialists.
 Fellows are integrated into all aspects of the Division of Cardiology and the CardioVascular Center, providing bedside care, mastering procedural skills and participating in educational and research activities.

-During the 3 to 4 year, fully ACGME/RRC-accredited training program, Fellows participate in clinical rotations involving a variety of aspects of inpatient and outpatient cardiovascular care, including cardiac catheterization, echocardiography, nuclear cardiology, advanced cardiac imaging with CT/MR, electrophysiology, heart failure, cardiac intensive care, vascular medicine, community cardiology and preventive cardiology.
+During the third and fourth years, fellows participate in clinical rotations involving a variety of aspects of inpatient and outpatient cardiovascular care, including cardiac catheterization, echocardiography, nuclear cardiology, advanced cardiac imaging with CT/MR, electrophysiology, heart failure, cardiac intensive care, vascular medicine, community cardiology and preventive cardiology.

-Following core cardiovascular training, Fellows are provided an opportunity to concentrate on sub-specialized training and research with advanced training in electrophysiology, interventional cardiology, heart failure and transplant.
-In addition, fellows have many research opportunities to pursue in basic and translational science at the Molecular Cardiology Research Institute as well as specialized research training in the Institute for Clinical Research and Health Policy.
-Fellows work closely with house staff and medical students as both consultants and educators.
+Following core cardiovascular training, fellows can concentrate on sub-specialized training and research in electrophysiology, interventional cardiology, heart failure and transplant training.
+In addition, fellows have many research opportunities to pursue in basic and translational science at the Molecular Cardiology Research Institute and specialized research training at the Institute for Clinical Research and Health Policy.
+Fellows work closely with house staff and medical students as consultants and educators.

 The goal of the program is to produce well-trained, clinically-savvy, compassionate cardiologists.
 The training program has a rich tradition of training well-rounded physicians in all aspects of cardiovascular medicine.
 Our competency-based goals include: